cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 ```

 The values are:
-- `orderIDTrack`, which is an internal counter in the order book to assign the orders an ID.
+- `orderIDTrack` an internal counter in the order book to assign the orders an ID.
-- `amountDenom`, which will represent which token will be sold and in which quantity
+- `amountDenom` represents which token will be sold and in which quantity
-- `priceDenom`, what price you are selling your token
+- `priceDenom` the token selling price

 The flag `--indexed` flag creates an "indexed type".
 Without this flag, a type is implemented like a list with new items appended.
 Indexed types act like key-value stores.